 - 7 ounces canned or packaged tuna, drained

 - 1 stalk celery, finely chopped

-- Combine all ingredients except grapes in a medium bowl and mash together.
+- Combine all ingredients except grapes in a bowl and mash together.

 - Serve atop a bed of baby greens or with toasted bread.